eclipse-cbi/p2repo-sbom/docs/cli-guide.md

 If any exclusive units are specified, a missing requirement will be considered irrelevant if any one of the exclusive context units matches the filter.

-When a product is generated for most of the available os/win/arch combinations it is generally more concise to specify the unsupported ones than to list all the supported ones.
+When a product is generated for most of the available os/win/arch combinations, it is generally more concise to specify the unsupported ones than to list all the supported ones.

 ## Output

-Given the purpose of the SBOM generator is to generate an SBOM, a command line invocation will generally specify the type of SBOM and the location of the SBOM.
+Given the purpose of the SBOM generator is to generate an SBOM, a command-line invocation will generally specify the type of SBOM and the location of the SBOM.

 ### `-xml`